Vasant19/Data-Fetch-Script/README.md

 4. Click "View Table Data" to see the contents of the selected table
 5. Enter a natural language query to generate visualizations (e.g., "Create a bar chart showing sales by category")
 6. Click "Generate Visualization" to create the chart
-7. Optionally, export the generated visualization to PowerPoint using the "Export to PowerPoint" button
+7. Optionally, export the generated visualization to PowerPoint using the "Export to PowerPoint" button, and then download it.

 ## Example Queries